 C150.
 Introduction to Materials Chemistry.

 (3) Three hours of lecture per week.
-Prerequisite: 104B is recommended.
+Prerequisite: 104A; 104B is recommended.
 The application of basic chemical principles to problems in materials discovery, design, and characterization will be discussed.
 Topics covered will include inorganic solids, nanoscale materials, polymers, and biological materials, with specific focus on the ways in which atomic-level interactions dictate the bulk properties of matter.
 Also listed as Materials Science and Engineering C150.
 (S)

 C170L.
 Biochemical Engineering Laboratory.
 (3) One hour of lecture and six hours of laboratory per week.
 Prerequisite: Chemical Engineering 170A (may be taken concurrently) or consent of instructor.
 Laboratory techniques for the cultivation of microorganisms in batch and continuous reactions.
 Enzymatic conversion processes.
 Recovery of biological products.
 Also listed as Chemical Engineering C170L.
+(S)

-(S) C178.
+C178.
 Polymer Science and Technology.

-(3) Three hours of lecture/laboratory per week.
-Prerequisites: One semester of organic chemistry and physics recommended; Chemical Engineering 150A, equivalent fluid mechanics, or consent of instructor.
-Introduction to physical and chemical behavior of organic polymers.
-Properties of solutions, melts, glasses, elastomers, and crystals.
-Engineering applications emphasizing processing technology.
-Experiments in polymerization and characterization.
+(3) Two hours of lecture and three hours of laboratory per week.
+Prerequisites: Junior standing.
+An interdisciplinary course on the synthesis, characterization, and properties of polymer materials.
+Emphasis on the molecular origin of properties of polymeric materials and technological applications.
+Topics include single molecule properties, polymer mixtures and solutions, melts, glasses, elastomers, and crystals.
+Experiments in polymer synthesis, characterization, and physical properties.
 Also listed as Chemical Engineering C178.
 (F)

 C182.
-Atmospheric Chemistry and Physics
+Atmospheric Chemistry and Physics Laboratory.

-Laboratory.
 (3) Students will receive one unit of credit for C182 after taking 125.
 Instructor's approval is required to enroll in C182 after completing 125.
 One hour of lecture and five hours of laboratory per week.
-Prerequisites: Collegelevel calculus, chemistry and physics, or consent of instructor.
+Prerequisites: College-level calculus, chemistry and physics, or consent of instructor.
 Fluid dynamics, radiative transfer, and the kinetics, spectroscopy, and measurement of atmospherically relevant species are explored through laboratory experiments, numerical simulations, and field observations.
 The course is intended for Earth and Planetary Science majors and minors, and for chemistry, physics, astronomy, biology, and engineering majors whose interests may lie in science applied to the atmosphere of Earth and other planets.
 Also listed as Earth and Planetary Science C182.
 (S)